eslint/eslint/docs/rules/accessor-pairs.md

 });
 ```

-The following patterns are not considered warnings by default:
+The following patterns are not considered problems by default:

 ```js
 /*eslint accessor-pairs: 2*/